Microsoft Azure Storage Types Explained

 - Managed disk - Azure does everything for you.
 You need to select only the size of the disk and the desired type - standard or premium

-Microsoft Azure File storage is the second storage type that was designed to support the needs of Azure VM environment.
+Microsoft Azure File storage is the second storage type that was designed to support the needs of the Azure VM environment.
 That storage is, in essence, a network share.
 You can store files there that can be accessed from different Virtual Machines.
-It is similar to Amazon EFS and is its direct competitor.
+It is similar to Amazon EFS its direct competitor.

 Okay, now you are done with choosing the type of storage for your needs.
-However, in the IT world safety of your data is amongst the most essential and basic things.
+However, in the IT world, the safety of your data is amongst the most essential and basic things.
 When you store data in Microsoft Azure, regardless of the type of storage, it is stored somewhere in the datacenters of Microsoft.